PBLA Background

 Speech Act | An utterance that serves a function in communication, such as an apology, a greeting, or a request.
 A speech act may be one word or may require a series of “moves,” or smaller units of discourse. |

-Standardized Test | A test that has been developed from tryouts and experiments to ensure that it is reliable and valid and that is administered under uniform procedures |
+Standardized Test | A test that has been developed from tryouts and experiments to ensure that it is reliable and valid and that is administered under uniform procedures. |

 Strategic Competence | The ability to use effective strategies to manage the selection, integration, and application of various aspects of language to understand or communicate a message in a specific context.
 It includes compensatory, repair, and enhancement strategies. |

-Summative Assessment | Information and feedback collected at the end of a learning unit or program to document progress and achievement of communicative proficiency |
+Summative Assessment | Information and feedback collected at the end of a learning unit or program to document progress and achievement of communicative proficiency. |

 Task Analysis | The breakdown of a task into discrete steps and texts.
 Also referred to as a “communication event analysis.” |

-Task-Based Instruction | Instruction focused on the language tasks that students need to carry out in specific social situations or settings |
+Task-Based Instruction | Instruction focused on the language tasks that students need to carry out in specific social situations or settings. |

 Teacher-Based Assessment | Assessment in which teachers plan for and implement their own assessment instruments and procedures to monitor and evaluate student progress in their classrooms.
 Often called “classroom-based assessment” or “authentic assessment.” |